-If you're struggling to repay a loan or advance, call the DWP Debt Management contact centre on 0800 916 0647.
+If you're struggling to repay a loan or advance, call the Department for Work and Pensions (DWP) Debt Management contact centre on 0800 916 0647.

 5. Help towards the cost of a funeral

 If you're on a low income and responsible for paying for a funeral, you may qualify for a Funeral Expenses Payment.
 In Scotland, this is known as a Funeral Support Payment.